Our partners are critical to our success.

 University of Los Angeles

-Raise the Barr works with UCLA Student with Dependents to distribute scholarships and emergency grants to their students.
+Raise the Barr works with UCLA Student with Dependents and to distribute scholarships and emergency grants to their students.
 Anthony attended UCLA and RTB continues to explore ways to support single parents at UCLA.

 University of Minnesota